Louise Friberg (golfer): LPGA Tour

+Later career

 On 15 September 2011, Friberg announced she would be retiring from tournament play after competing in the Navistar LPGA Classic, to start a career as a club professional at Vallda Golf & Country Club in Kungsbacka, Sweden.
 She did play the Kraft Nabisco Championship, from which she was exempt due to her 2008 win, in 2012 and 2013.

 After being out of the game for two years running a junior golf program in Sweden and giving private lessons in Arizona, Friberg attempted a comeback and competed in the LPGA Tour's Qualifying School.
 In 2014 she played 10 tournaments on the LPGA Tour with a best finish of tied 24th at the Manulife Financial LPGA Classic in Waterloo, Ontario, Canada, after a score of 64 in her last round.
 She also made a visit to her old hometown in Sweden and played the 2014 Helsingborg Open on the Ladies European Tour and finished tied 14th.

 During 2015, Friberg only competed in Europe, mainly in Sweden, and won once on the Swedish mini-tour Future Series.
 After the 2015 season she retired, for the second time, from regular tournament golf and was employed by her old club Rya Golf Club.

-Awards, honors
+Awards and honors

 In 2008, she received Elit Sign number 134 by the Swedish Golf Federation based on world ranking achievements.

-Private life
+Personal life

-During her LPGA Tour career, she lived in Scottsdale, Arizona, United States.
+During her LPGA Tour career, she lived in Scottsdale, Arizona.
 After moving back to Sweden, she settled in Rydebäck, south of Helsingborg.
 In December 2016, she was appointed sports manager at Rya Golf Club.